parcel-bundler/website/src/plugin-system/namer.md

 summary: "A plugin type: Generates an output-filepath for a bundle"
 ---

-Namers accept a bundle and output a filepath for that bundle (the resulting path should be relative to `bundle.target.distDir`).
+Namers accept a bundle and return a filepath for that bundle (this path has to be relative to `bundle.target.distDir`).

 ```js
 import { Namer } from "@parcel/plugin";